-The future of global lung cancer research looks bright thanks to the revolutionary new Centre for Lung Cancer Research in Sydney.
+The future of global lung cancer research looks bright thanks to the revolutionary Centre for Lung Cancer Research in Sydney.

 The modern, purpose-built research laboratory will change the way a deadly cancer is diagnosed, treated and studied both in Australia and globally.

-Acting as a hub for researchers working in the area of lung cancer, the facility will provide tissue, cellular material and patient-related information with a dedicated bio-bank and data centre for research project centralisation.
+Acting as a hub for researchers working in the area of lung cancer, the facility provide tissue, cellular material and patient-related information with a dedicated bio-bank and data centre for research project centralisation.
 A state-of-the-art laboratory will be available to researchers and provide tissue and cell analysis.

 This world-class Centre will lead the field with its truly translational approach to understanding, diagnosing and treating lung cancer.